 - Back-end developer: the back.end developer is the programmer who focuses on the server-side of an application;

 - Front-end developer: the front-end developer is the programmer who takes care of the user interface of a website and its design;

-- Full-stack developer: the full-stack developer is an all-round figure, that deals with every aspect of software development.
-It does the activities of both the back-end developer and the front-end developer.
-This worker needs to be fully prepared in the IT sector and it must have many years of experience.
+- Full-stack developer: the full-stack developer is an all-round figure that does the activities of both the back-end developer and the front-end developer.
 Becoming a full-stack developer is difficult due to the wide range of activities he should do.
-For this reason, often this figure is not present in the company and the common working situation is that of teams, where back-end and front-end developers work together to create the software.
+For this reason, the common working situation is that of teams, where back-end and front-end developers work together to create the software.

-According to your level of experience, you can find an IT job in Japan as:
+According to the level of experience, you can find an IT job in Japan as:

 - Senior developer: a senior developer is someone who has the experience and knowledge to work with vaguely defined problems and come up with a reasonable solution autonomously;

 - Junior developer: junior developers tend to require more assistance in terms of breaking down an idea into problems to tackle and in terms of the implementation.
 Experience can make a difference in choosing the right technical tradeoffs to make and how to craft codes.

 A machine learning developer is an IT expert, whose objective is to use data to train models.
 They are used to automate processes like image classification, speech recognition, and market forecasting.

 When you have gained lots of experience, you could become an IT Project Manager.
 The IT Project Manager takes care of the management of software development projects, plans the work, and coordinates with internal figures of the company and external consultants.

 An IT consultant is a person expert in the field of business information technology, who guides companies about how to use information technology in the best way possible in order to achieve certain business goals or objectives.